bsebhat/bsebhat.github.io/content/labs/05-pfsense/01-create-lan-network.md

 </network>
 ```

-Next, I'm going to add the `pfsense` VM to the lab, connect it to the `LAN` and `default` virtual networks, install the FreeBSD operating system and pfSense firewall software on it, and have it be a gateway/router between the VMs on the `LAN` network and the customer's `juiceshop` VM on the `default` network.
+Next, I'm going to add the `pfsense` VM to the lab, connect it to the `LAN` and `default` virtual networks, install the FreeBSD operating system and pfSense firewall software on it, and have it be a gateway/router between the VMs on the `LAN` network and the customer's `juicero` VM on the `default` network.

 ## Network Topology
 This is what the network looked like before adding the `LAN` network:
 ![diagram](../../diagrams/lab-03-ssh-brute-force.drawio.png)

-This is what the network topology will look like with the `LAN` network and the `sysadmin` and `juiceshop` VMs moved:
+This is what the network topology will look like with the `LAN` network and the `sysadmin` and `juicero` VMs moved:
 ![diagram](../../diagrams/lab-05-pfsense-LAN.drawio.png)